HTTP status codes: Full list and explanations

 417 Expectation Failed

-The status code references an April Fools joke called the Hyper Text Coffee Pot Control Protocol, which indicates that the server declines to brew coffee in a teapot.
+This status code references an April Fools’ Day joke called the Hyper Text Coffee Pot Control Protocol, indicating that the server is a teapot and, therefore, can’t brew coffee.
+Some websites use it for requests they want to avoid.

 421 Misdirected Request